xeome/notes.xeome.dev/content/notes/JomOS Optimizations.md

 This repository is provided by CachyOS.
 As theres no reason to create our own v3 repositories.
 Many thanks to the CachyOS team for creating and maintaining this repository.

+## Default browser Thorium

+As far as I am aware, Thorium is the fastest browser available.
+It also makes use of some of the compiler optimizations we use, as well as others; for more information, see [[notes/Thorium]].

 ## Tuned sysctl values and other configurations

 ### /etc/sysctl.d/99-JomOS-settings.conf